Chris Redd Joins the List of "SNL" Stars Leaving the Show Ahead of Season 48

 "Saturday Night Live" is undergoing some major cast changes ahead of season 48.
-On the heels of reports that Pete Davidson was exiting the long-running sketch series, three of his castmates departed in the season 47 finale as well.
+Following Pete Davidson's exit from the long-running sketch series, three of his castmates departed in the season 47 finale as well.
 Kate McKinnon, Aidy Bryant, and Kyle Mooney all said goodbye to Studio 8H throughout the episode, which was hosted by "Russian Doll" star Natasha Lyonne.

-All four of the actors have been on the show for eight or more seasons.
-That's an impressive feat, especially given how much work they've each done beyond "SNL" during their time on the show.
+All four of the actors had been on the show for eight or more seasons.
+That's an impressive feat, especially given how much work they've each done beyond "SNL" during their time as cast members.
 Davidson, who joined the series in 2014 when he was just 20 years old, is now a certified movie star thanks to films like "The King of Staten Island" and "Suicide Squad."
-Meanwhile, Bryant cocreated and starred in Hulu's "Shrill," while McKinnon has taken on lead roles in movies like "The Spy Who Dumped Me," the "Ghostbusters" reboot, and "Bombshell."
+Meanwhile, Bryant co-created and starred in Hulu's "Shrill," while McKinnon has taken on lead roles in movies like "The Spy Who Dumped Me," the "Ghostbusters" reboot, and "Bombshell."

-Check out the gallery to see all of the actors who are exiting "SNL" ahead of season 48.
+Ahead, check out all of the actors who are exiting "SNL" ahead of season 48.